for everything you need to know about strata...

 Somewhat stronger actions

-Only after the 'friendly' avenues have been tried, and the parties still cannot come to an amicable solution or they simply refuse to comply or agree, should the 'more serious and less friendly' alternatives be looked at.
-However, it's amazing what can be achieved if the warring parties can actually get together and talk out the issues.
+Only after the more 'friendly' avenues have been tried, and the parties still cannot come to an amicable solution or they simply refuse to comply or agree, should the 'more serious and less friendly' alternatives be looked at.
+However, it's amazing what CAN be achieved if the warring parties CAN actually get together and talk out the issues.
 Don't underestimate the power of this and every attempt should be made to arrange a meeting before taking the next step.

-Even so, if a dispute cannot be resolved between the owners by the simpler methods, mediation via a 3rd-party may be the answer.
-Such a service is available through the NSW Office of Fair Trading (DFT) and more details can be found on its Strata and Community Mediation Fact Sheet.
+Even so, if a dispute cannot be resolved between the owners by the 'simpler' methods, mediation via a 3rd-party might just be the answer.
+Such a service is available for FREE through NSW Fair Trading (FT) and more details can be found on its Resolving Disputes and Mediation page.
+And, according to Fair Trading, over 65% of all disputes that are handled by this service, are successfully resolved.

-If mediation is not successful, an application may be made to the NSW Consumer, Trader & Tenancy Tribunal's Strata Schemes Adjudicator run by the NSW Dept of Commerce.
-For detailed information about the adjudication process, see the Department's section on Strata and Community schemes Tribunal.
+If the 'Mediation via a 3rd-party' method also fails, an application may then be made to the NSW Civil and Administrative Tribunal's Strata Schemes Adjudicator.
+For detailed information about the adjudication process, see NCAT's section on Strata Schemes application AND Community Schemes application

 Top